oracle/graal/docs/reference-manual/native-image/guides/debuginfo-walkthrough.md

     static COMPACT_STRINGS = true
   }, <No data fields>}
 ```
 The `value` field holds the String data.
-Let's see what type `value` is:
+Let's check the type of `value`:
 ```text
 (gdb) p args.data[0].value
 $3 = (_z_.byte[] *) 0x250119
 ```
-It's a byte array.
+`value` is of type `byte[]`.
 As we already learned before, the elements of an array can be accessed via its `data`-field.
 ```text
 (gdb) p args.data[0].value.data
 $10 = 0x7ff33f8008c8 "this\376\376\376\376\200G\273\001\030\001'"
 ```
 GDB is smart enough to interpret the byte-pointer as a C string out of the box.
-But in essence it's an array.
+But in essence, it is an array.
 The following gives us the `t` from `this`.
 ```text
 (gdb) p args.data[0].value.data[0]
 $13 = 116 't'